Did you know that getting a club fitting is a conversation, much like going to the doctor?

 A putter’s length is such that you stand in a comfortable position at address.
 If you’re uncomfortable, your body will fight you, which means you can’t focus on making a proper stroke on the ball.

 Most putters are made with 3 or 4 degrees of loft… but where your hands are located in the stroke could dictate a change.
-Someone that forward-presses their hands (hands well in front of the ball) would benefit from more loft on their putter, while someone that has their hands inline with the ball or behind it would need less loft.
+Someone that forward-presses their hands (hands well in front of the ball) would benefit from more loft on their putter, while someone that has their hands in line with the ball or behind it would need less loft.

 The right amount of loft gets the ball rolling at the right time.
 It’s going to rise up out of the impression it sits in, skid for a bit, then get rolling.
 If the loft’s too low, the ball can’t get out of the impression effectively.
-Likely, it’ll bounce offline as soon as it leaves.
+Likely, it’ll bounce offline as soon as it leaves the face.
 Too much loft puts too much backspin on the ball, which will always leave putts short.

 Grip and grip size is a comfort thing.
 Some like bigger grips, like the Super Stroke 3.0, or the”pistol”-styled Golf Pride Tour SNSR‘s.
 There’s nothing wrong with using something slim, like the Ping Blackout (affiliate links; if it helps, I’ve used all three grips), though.
+Use what feels best to you!

 A prevailing thought is that the heavier the putter, the more the big muscles are used, which helps create a consistent stroke.
 That’s true for some, but not for everyone.
 Some people, especially those that like to use their hands, would be better off with lighter putters.